JManzur/proxmox_ubuntu_cloud_template/README.md

 ./ansible_apply.sh
 ```

-## Create a VM using the template:
+## Create a VM using the template - Proxmox dashboard:

-Right click on the template and select "Clone"
+Go to the Proxmox dashboard, right click on the template and select "Clone":

 ![App Screenshot](images/proxmox_cloud_image_3.png)